very-cool-name/blog-from-scratch/part_i.md

 }
 ```

-The solution is to write explicit stop for recursion as template specialization.
+The solution is to write a template specialization to stop recursion.
 ```cpp
 template<>
 void destroy<sizeof...(Types)>() {}